nemesismon/phase-4-project-react-rails-api/README.md

   1. rails db:drop
   2. rails db:create
   3. rails db:migrate

+->Seeds
+  1. Uncomment out desired lines in seeds.rb
+  2. rails db:seeds

 -> Run Application:
   1. rails s
   2. npm start --prefix client

+-> Using Application
+  1. Complete user signup
+  2. Before populating any Punch Items, navigate to Projects and create at least one project
+  3. User can then go back to Punch Items and create items
+  4. Active items can be updated and deleted by the user only
+  5. Projects show user all projects their items are associated with

 -> Goals